danxuhk/ContinuousCRF-CNN/README.md

 By Dan Xu, Elisa Ricci, Wanli Ouyang, Xiaogang Wang and Nicu Sebe
 ## Introduction
 CRF-CNN is a monocular depth estimation approach asscoiated to an arxiv submission https://arxiv.org/pdf/1704.02157.pdf which is accepted at CVPR 2017. </br>
 The currently published version implements a multi-scale cascade continuous CRF model.
-The code is implemented with Caffe and has been tested under the configurations of Ubuntu 14.04, MATLAB 2015b and CUDA 7.0.
+The model is implemented as a CNN layer and can be also applicable to other continuous regression problems.
+The code is implemented under Caffe and has been tested under the configurations of Ubuntu 14.04, MATLAB 2015b and CUDA 7.0.
 ## Citation
 Please consider citing our paper if the code is helpful in your research work:
 <pre>@inproceedings{xu2017multi,